wangyu-/tiny-encrypted-udp-tunnel/README.md

 # method of encryption
-currently this program only use XOR for encrypting.mainly bc i use a mips_ar71xx router as client.router's cpu is weak,i personally need fast process speed.and XOR is enough for fooling the firewall i have encountered.
+currently this program only use XOR for encrypting.mainly bc i use a mips_ar71xx router as client.router's cpu is slow,i personally need fast processing speed.and XOR is enough for fooling the firewall i have encountered.

 nevertheless,you can easily integrate your own encrytion algotirhm into this program if you need stronger encryption.all you need to do is to rewrite 'void encrypt(char * input,int len,char *key)' and 'void decrypt(char * input,int len,char *key)'.